 More details can be found in the whitepaper “The Ecosystem for Open Gateway NaaS API Development” (jointly published by GSMA, CAMARA, Linux Foundation and TMForum) available here.

 The service scope of the CAMARA Project is limited to the following activities:

-- Create developer friendly documentation for Service APIs
+- Create developer friendly documentation for Service APIs and Service Management APIs

-- Create deployment packages for Service APIs
+- Create deployment packages for Service APIs and Service Management APIs

 The following deliverables are provided by the CAMARA Project:

-- Test plan, cases and tools
+- Test plans, cases and tools

 both contained in deployment packages.
 In addition a

-- Reference architecture for Service APIs
+- Reference architecture for Service APIs and Service Management APIs

-- Description of the standard API lifecycle, development and test process is created.
+- Description of the standard API lifecycle, development and test process